Disco Raja: Plot

 A brutally attacked man left for dead in the mountain ranges of Ladakh, is found frozen by an expedition team.
 He is taken to the "Re-Live lab", where Dr. Shishir introduces a technology that can revive dead people to Dr. Parineeti and her colleague Phalguni.
 Following the experiment, the subject wakes up but with no memory of his past.
 In Delhi, the subject's girlfriend Nabha explains to a loan officer that the subject named Vasu, handled multiple professions from day to night, during which she fell for him.
 While searching for his stepbrother Kaushik, who snatched the family's money, Vasu found him, but never returned.
 She also reveals that Vasu's family members are actually orphans who came to live together.

 Meanwhile, Vasu escapes using Parineeti's card, but is recaptured after he faints due to being exposed to heavy lighting.
 Parineeti explains that Vasu was killed by someone and revived by the doctors, but is adamant about making Vasu revive his memories, and retrieves a commodity found with his corpse, giving it to Phalguni for servicing.
 In an attempt to gain the attention of those who remember him, Vasu thrashes a minister, and the video goes viral following his arrest.
 An aged gangster named Burma Sethu is surprised to find Vasu alive and sends his men to pick him from the police station with the help of Laalu Sastry's group.
 The goons take away Vasu, his brother and the doctors.

-However, Phalguni throws out Vasu's package given by Parineeti, and Vasu picks up the package to find a music player and headphones.
+However, Phalguni throws out Vasu's package given by Parineeti, and Vasu picks up the package to find walkman player and headphones.
 Listening to the music, Vasu's memories are revived, and fights off the henchmen, revealing himself to be Disco Raj; this information also reaches to Sethu by Laalu Sastry.
 Shishir explains that Raj's actual age is 70 as he was frozen for 35 years, and is possibly not Vasu.
 Raj takes Phalguni along with him on a quest to rediscover his identity.
 In the hospital, an injured Shishir explains to Sethu about Raj's revival.
 Raj visits the Madras Bar founded by him, where a friend explains that Raj was a music-loving gangster, who is at loggerheads with Sethu, a rival gangster whose refusal to collaborate sparked a gang war.